What is a connected vehicle?

 How many vehicles will be involved?

-By mid-2018, the Tampa Hillsborough Expressway Authority and its partners will equip approximately 1,500 privately owned automobiles, 10 buses and 10 streetcars with wireless communication devices to participate in the pilot.
-Hundreds of local pedestrians will also be able to participate by downloading and running a smartphone app.
+The Tampa Hillsborough Expressway Authority and its partners have equipped approximately 1,000 privately owned automobiles, 10 buses and 8 streetcars with wireless communication devices to participate in the pilot.

 Where in Tampa will connected vehicle technology be deployed?